Showcasing Art History

 You can opt to attend these lectures either on campus or online.
 If you attend on campus and have to miss one or more lectures, please send us an email requesting a recording of the relevant lecture(s) (for one week).

-On-campus course delivery: lectures are at our Vernon Square campus at 19:00, followed by discussion and drinks, pre-course and further reading, and handout materials on our Virtual Learning Environment.
+On-campus: lectures are given at our Vernon Square campus at 19:00, followed by discussion and drinks; the course also includes pre-course and further reading, and handout materials on our Virtual Learning Environment.

-Online course delivery: this online lecture series consists of pre-recorded lectures, released weekly over 10 weeks (Autumn and Spring terms) or 5 weeks (Summer term), and each lecture viewable for a fortnight; pre-course and further reading, handout materials and a discussion forum on our Virtual Learning Environment; live Q&As for each lecture, delivered via Zoom on Wednesdays at 20:00 (London time).
+Online: the course includes pre-recorded lectures, released weekly over 10 weeks (Autumn and Spring terms) or 5 weeks (Summer term), and each lecture viewable for a fortnight; pre-course and further reading, handout materials and a discussion forum on our Virtual Learning Environment; live Q&As for each lecture, delivered via Zoom on Wednesdays at 20:00 (London time).

 Antiquity, Taste, and the Self: Revisiting the Discoveries of the Grand Tour